 - Ph.D., Mercer University, 2012

-Dr Baugher’s current focus includes helping adult learners in foundational mathematics and using and evaluating various approaches towards this goal.
-A long-term project of Dr. Baugher is fine-tuning the 8-week introductory statistics curriculum and collaborating with others to standardize it across our college.
-Recently, Dr. Baugher has been learning object-oriented programming (in Java) and pursuing a M.S. in Software Systems to enable future teaching of related courses and development of software to facilitate learning in foundational mathematics.
+Dr. Baugher’s current focus includes helping adult learners in foundational mathematics, especially in helping them learn algebra problem-solving, while using and evaluating various approaches towards this goal.
+He also continues to fine-tune and enhance his introductory statistics curriculum taught over an 8-week session, a particular challenge in the accelerated program of our college.
+And recently, Dr. Baugher is seeking to grow in his skills with object-oriented programming (in Java and other languages) and to pursue a M.S. in Software Systems to enable and support future teaching of related courses and the development of software to facilitate learning in foundational mathematics.

 Research and professional interests